-To release all the great flavors hidden in the wine, air is often forced through the wine.
-It can be done in different ways, including simply leaving the wine in the glass to breathe.
+Air is often forced through the wine to release all the great flavors hidden in the wine.
+It can be done differently, including simply leaving the wine in the glass to breathe.

 Many beginner wine lovers think it’s common knowledge that older wine is better wine.
-That is not always true.
-During wine production, wine is kept in cellars and barrels to allow the wine to age, and in return, deliver some smashing flavors.
-Oftentimes, that is all the time required for aging.
+But unfortunately, that is not always true.
+During wine production, wine is kept in cellars and barrels to allow the wine to age and, in return, deliver some smashing flavors.
+Frequently, that is all the time required for aging.

 Blanc de Blanc

-When bubbly is made from just white grapes, oftentimes Chardonnay.
+When bubbly is made from just white grapes, often Chardonnay.

 When wine, especially sparkling wine, has little or no residual sugar, it’s called Brut.